 Ahead, it is about a 1.25 kilometer reprieve from the N-525, on lovely lanes, including a forested area where the pavement ends enroute to the next town of Prado.
 The rain was definitely steady now!

 After walking into and out of the forest on the way to Prado, there is a crossroads at 7.33 kilometers, where the road turns back to pavement.
-If you turned left here, there are several possible accommodations, the Pazo de Bendoiro and the Casa da Calzada.
+If you turn left here, there are several possible accommodations, the Pazo de Bendoiro and the Casa da Calzada.
 They are both near one another and a few meters off-Camino to the south.

 Otherwise, carry on straight at the crossroads, and re-join the pavement on this lane, shown below.